QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 "Immediately after the distress of those days... the sun will be darkened... and they will see the Son of Man coming on the clouds of heaven...
 And he will send his angels with a loud trumpet call, and they will gather his elect..." — Matthew 24:29–31

-Proponents argue the text is explicit.
+Proponents say the text is clear.
 Jesus does not say He will gather the elect before the distress; He says He will gather them after.

-They argue that Pre-Tribulationism requires "splitting" Matthew 24 into two different comings that the text does not justify.
+They say Pre-Tribulationism requires "splitting" Matthew 24 into two different comings that the text does not support.

 They argue that God’s pattern in Scripture is rarely to remove His people from suffering, but to preserve them through it.